anujkaran027/Covid19-Prediction-ML/README.md

 | | • **KNeighborsClassifier** → **97.52 %** accuracy |
 | | • **RandomForestClassifier** → **98.44 %** accuracy (chosen for the final app) |

-> The notebook is fully executable in **Google Colab** – just open the link, upload `data/Covid Dataset.csv`, and run all cells.
+> The notebook is fully executable in **Google Colab** – just open the notebook in colab, upload `data/Covid Dataset.csv`, and run all cells.

 ---